azagniotov/stubby4j/README.md

 method: GET
 url: /invoice/123
 response:
+headers:
+content-type: application/json
+access-control-allow-origin: *
 status: 200
-body: This is a response for 123
+body: {"message" : "This is a response for 123"}

 httplifecycle:
 request: